 Geology on the Yampa River 5 Days

 Dinosaur National Monument – the name alone conjures a host of images: dinosaur bones preserved in ancient rock walls, deep rivers that cut indecorously through dry desert canyons, ancient sea beds full of prehistoric fossils, frozen in time.
-Join licensed professional geologist and OARS guide Elliott Lips for an in-depth exploration of these wonders of the evolution of the Earth.
+Join professional geologist Wayne Ranney for an in-depth exploration of these wonders of the evolution of the Earth.

 Overlooking the river as it flows through Dinosaur National Monument

-As you descend the Yampa River, you have the fascinating experience of actually traveling through the river canyon’s various layers, each one representing an entire age of the earth’s development: the rise and fall of major mountain ranges, the arrival and retreat of oceans at least 12 different times, the alternating development of deserts and swamplands.
-A billion years are captured in these canyon walls, along with the remnants of various life forms that existed long before humans.
+A Yampa River rafting adventure offers you the fascinating experience of actually traveling through the river canyon’s various layers, each one representing an entire age of the earth’s development: the rise and fall of major mountain ranges, the arrival and retreat of oceans at least 12 different times, the alternating development of deserts and swamp lands.
+A billion years are captured in the canyon walls, along with the remnants of various life forms that existed long before humans.
 Our pathway through time showcases some of the oldest exposed rocks in the world, ones that have been folded, lifted and split by eons of geological forces.

 Blonde rock and black manganese oxide on Tiger Wall